WillL05/comp2850-hci-starter/wk09/analysis/findings.md

 | Mean errors | 0.0 | 1.5 | 0.75 |
 | Mean confidence | 4.7/5 | 3.5/5 | 4.2/5 |

-**Interpretation**: High success but errors common (validation).
-HTMX confidence higher (instant feedback).
-No-JS participants less sure (PRG redirect, no confirmation message).
+**Interpretation**: High success but errors common, especially with no-JS as page reload after task deletion makes repetitve deletion annoying for users- requiring them to re-enter filter, subsequently leading to input errors.
+Confidence higher in HTMX, with no page reload every time.
+High error rate.
+High confidence

 ---

 ## Qualitative Themes

 ### Theme 1: Confirmation Feedback Critical
-**Evidence**: 4/5 participants mentioned needing "confirmation it worked" **Quotes**:
+**Evidence**: 2/4 participants mentioned needing "confirmation it worked" **Quotes**:
-- P1 (HTMX): "I like seeing 'Task added' immediately"
+- P1 (HTMX): "I didn't even see the task added sucessfully message at top of page"
-- P3 (No-JS): "I had to scroll down to check it was there - not obvious"

-**Design implication**: No-JS path needs explicit success message (PRG currently shows none).
+- P4 (no-JS): "I wasn't completely sure that the filter was applying "

+**Design implication**: Both HTMX and no-JS need better visibility of confirmation in tasks, better highlighting that actions were completed e.g. add, delete and filter .

+**Severity**: Very High

 ---

-### Theme 2: Edit Cancel Button Confusing
+### Theme 2: Hard to quickly distinguish between buttons
-**Evidence**: 3/5 participants hesitated on Cancel button **Quotes**:
-- P2: "Will Cancel save my changes or lose them?"
-- P4: "I clicked it to test - wasn't sure"

-**Design implication**: Button label needs clarification ("Cancel (discard changes)")
+**Evidence**: 3/4 participants found it difficult to distinguish between the buttons as they are all the same colour **Quotes**:
+- P1: "Confirmation of hovering over the delete button, like an obvious colour, would be nice"
+- P2: "the buttons for add and apply filter should be different colours"
+- P4: "It was a little hard to see what was selected"

+**Design implication**: Button colours for hover and select should be clearer with distinct colours

+**Severity**: Very high

 ---

-### Theme 3: Keyboard Access Excellent
+### Theme 3: Keyboard Access Good
 **Evidence**: 2 participants tested keyboard-only (requested).
 Both succeeded all tasks.
+However participants found it difficult to see what they had highlighted with the keyboard, making it difficult to keep track of where they were on the page.
 **Quotes**:
-- P5 (keyboard-only): "Tab order makes sense, focus always visible"
+- P4 (keyboard-only): "was a little hard to see what was selected"

-**Design implication**: Keep current keyboard implementation.
+**Design implication**: Keep current keyboard implementation, but change selected colour, making it more visible

+**Severity**: High

 ---

+### Theme 4: Edit button not working with no-JS

+**Evidence**: 2 no-JS participants found that the edit button did not work at all, with the page just reloading on button press
+**Quotes**:
+- P2: "Filter didn't work at all
+- P4: "I was a little confused with the edit button not working correctly"

+**Design implication**: no-JS users could not use the edit button and were unable to make changes to their tasks

+**Severity**: high

+---
 ## Accessibility Observations

-### Screen Reader (NVDA)
-- ✅ Labels announced correctly ("Task title, edit text")
-- ✅ Status messages announced ("Task added successfully")
-- ❌ Error messages not announced in no-JS path (redirect loses `role="alert"`)

 ### Keyboard Navigation
 - ✅ All features reachable
-- ✅ Focus visible
-- ⚠️ Tab order logical but Edit→Save→Cancel could be clearer
+- ⚠️ Highlight of selected section could be clearer and more visible, currently difficult to see

 ---